Part II · The Personal Scale · What am I? How should I live?

 If Tao is the source of all things, why is there suffering?

-Suffering is not something Tao “deliberately” creates, Tao has no intentions.
+Suffering is not something Tao “deliberately” creates; Tao has no intentions.
 Suffering is the necessary accompaniment of finite existence.
 To be finite means to be vulnerable, and to be vulnerable means to be capable of being hurt (C5.1).
-In the language of the theory of affects: suffering (AF3) is the necessary transition when existential tendency (AF1) is impeded, it is an ontological feature of finite agents, unrelated to moral punishment.
+In the language of the theory of affects, suffering (AF3) is the necessary transition when existential tendency (AF1) is impeded.
+It is an ontological feature of finite agents, unrelated to moral punishment.

 The Tao of Lucidity’s stance on suffering requires a critical distinction: